Emma Schultz Photo

 Email: eas761@msstate.edu

-Hi, my name is Emma, and I am originally from Silver Spring, Maryland.
+Hi, my name is Emma Schultz, and I am originally from Silver Spring, Maryland.
 I earned a B.S. degree in Biology from Queens University of Charlotte where I was also a member of the softball team.
-I then obtained a M.S. in Marine Sciences from Savannah State University focusing on genetic analysis, nesting, and movement patterns of green sea turtles in St. Croix, U.S. Virgin Islands.
-Since graduation from Savannah State in 2016, I have worked in several marine ecology-related positions including as a science educator at the Tybee Island Marine Science center, sea turtle biologist for South Carolina Department of Natural Resources, and most recently, assistant coordinator for the Mississippi Sea Turtle Stranding and Salvage Network.
+I obtained a M.S. in Marine Sciences from Savannah State University focusing on genetic analysis, nesting, and movement patterns of green sea turtles in St. Croix, U.S. Virgin Islands.
+I've worked in several marine ecology-related positions including as a science educator at the Tybee Island Marine Science center, sea turtle biologist for South Carolina Department of Natural Resources, and assistant coordinator for the Mississippi Sea Turtle Stranding and Salvage Network.
+Most recently, I obtained a Ph.D. in Forest Resources from Mississippi State University within the Wildlife, Fisheries, and Aquaculture Department under the mentorship of Dr. Ray Iglay and Dr. Kristine Evans.
+My Ph.D. research utilized an agent-based modeling approach to simulate animal movements and drone survey patterns to inform practitioners of the most effective and efficient methods to monitor animal populations using drones.

 Personal Link: https://www.linkedin.com/in/emma-schultz-357a2555